Keep in touch, Alumni!

 USM Alumni are proud of their undergraduate education at USM!

 Here are just a few of our fabulous alumni.
 This is a partial list with new additions all the time.
 Graduates listed on this page have given their permission to be listed here.
 Grads, please keep in touch.
 Your successes are an inspiration to us all, especially our current students.
-Please send your news and information as your permission to publish to firstname.lastname@example.org, and email@example.com, or complete our new Web form.
+Please send your news and information as your permission to publish to Lori Arsenault, firstname.lastname@example.org, and Alan Kaschub email@example.com, or complete the Web form.
 Thanks! -Lori '99

 Meet Some of Our Alumni: